 For the most part, participants seemed to find the program helpful in learning how to engage with the other side.
 One participant, Sam Applefield, said the experience at the workshop led him to become more reflective on why he holds the beliefs that he does.

 “It definitely gives me hope to talk to people.
-I was very impressed that we had a day-long session of very calm and thoughtful conversation between people with very different ideas on what do about things in this country.
+I was very impressed that we had a day-long session of very calm and thoughtful conversation between people with very different ideas on what to do about things in this country.
 So that gives me a lot of hope,” Rob Lee, a participant told TheDCNF.
 “I feel like there’s a lot more to be done.
 In one sense, I was hoping that more would come out of it and that we would really kind of get into some issues.”

 Better Angels keeps growing; by 2017, the group plans to have at least 100 volunteers working for them.
-Ultimately, they want the group to become a huge force for change in America, influencing the way policy makers and politicians themselves interact with each other.
+Ultimately, they want the group to become a huge force of change in America, influencing the way policy makers and politicians themselves interact with each other.

 Send tips to [email protected].